Stopping unlawful access to records guidance for health and care professionals

 Electronic health and care record systems keep a log of who has searched and accessed which record.
 Audits of access are routinely carried out.
 Access that seems unusual or has no clear reason will be investigated and dealt with in line with your organisation’s procedures.

-Individuals can request information about who has accessed and contributed to their health record by making a subject access request (SAR).
-This means they can review who has accessed their own record and report anything unfamiliar to the organisation for investigation.
+Individuals can request information about who has accessed and contributed to their health and care record by making a subject access request (SAR).
+This means they can review when their record has been accessed and report anything that looks suspicious to the organisation for investigation.

 For further information on monitoring, please see the section for IG professionals.